A node that runs the data service.

 The purpose-built data storage format for InfluxDB.
 TSM allows for greater compaction and higher write and read throughput than existing B+ or LSM tree implementations.
 See Storage Engine for more.

-There are two kinds of users in InfluxDB:
+There are three kinds of users in InfluxDB Enterprise:

 - Admin users have